mui/material-ui/examples/gatsby/README.md

 ## The idea behind the example

-[Gatsby](https://github.com/gatsbyjs/gatsby) is a static site generator for React.
+The project uses [Gatsby](https://github.com/gatsbyjs/gatsby), which is a static site generator for React.
+It includes `@material-ui/core` and its peer dependencies, including `emotion`, the default style engine in Material-UI v5.
+If you prefer, you can [use styled-components instead](https://next.material-ui.com/guides/interoperability/#styled-components).

 ## gatsby-theme-material-ui